Koidu: History

 In 1995 the government of Sierra Leone signed an agreement with the South African company Branch Energy Limited, a subsidiary of Executive Outcomes (EO), a business that supplied mercenaries to governments across Africa.
 The agreement, negotiated under the Mines and Minerals Act of 1994, was scheduled to last 25 years.
 Under it Sierra Leone's military government gave the concession to operate the Koidu diamond mine to the firm in payment for helping to suppress the Revolutionary United Front rebels in the area during the country's civil war.
 They had been using the diamonds to buy weapons and ammunition from Guinea, Liberia, and the Sierra Leone army.
 The government of Sierra Leone retained a 60% ownership stake in the Koidu mine.

 The Panama Papers, leaked from the Panamanian law firm Mossack Fonseca, showed that the family foundation of Beny Steinmetz family paid $1.2 million for half of the mining license issued by the national government for the Koidu mine.
 In 2003 the government transferred rights, duties, and responsibilities from Branch Energy to Koidu Holdings, a company owned by Octea of the BSGR Resources group, for $28 million.
 In 2015, the city filed suit against Octea, claiming that the company owed $684,000 in unpaid property taxes.
 In April 2016, Justice Bintu Alhadi of the High Court of Sierra Leone ruled that Octea and Koidu Limited were separate entities and that Octea technically did not own the mine, so had no duty to pay its property tax.

-In 2012, Saa Emerson Lamina of the ruling All Peoples Congress party was elected mayor of Koidu.
+In 2012, Saa Emerson Lamina of the ruling All People's Congress party was elected mayor of Koidu.
 He was suspended by the national government in 2016, following the release of the Panama Papers and the publication of an article quoting him complaining about the diamond mine's operation and failure to pay taxes.
 The City Council then elected Aiah Bartholomew Baima Komba acting mayor of Koidu.
 Lamina said the suspension was intended to silence him and that he continued to act as mayor because the national government has no authority to remove him from office A 32-page Ministry of Finance and Economic Development audit blamed the finance and procurement officers of the council for the relatively minor issues.